Hindu genealogy registers at Haridwar: Preservation and digitization

 Since 1981, the Genealogical Society of Utah has been assisting with the maintenance of the records.
 In a 1985 article, it was reported that the Genealogical Department of the Church of Jesus Christ of Latter-day Saints was microfilming the records at Haridwar through the use of two cameras.
-The institution also microfilmed genealogical registers from other places of pilgrimage besides Haridwar, such as at Kurukshetra, Pehowa, Chintpurni, Jawalapur and Jawalamukhi.
+The institution also microfilmed genealogical registers from other places of pilgrimage besides Haridwar, such as Kurukshetra, Pehowa, Chintpurni, Jawalapur and Jawalamukhi.
 The records are kept at the Granite Mountain Records Vault in the United States, owned by the Church of Jesus Christ of Latter-day Saints.
-However, the Mormon effort to microfilm the records has been controversial as while many pandas freely offered their records to be microfilmed by the church, the church has not made the records they microfilmed available to the pandas.
-Furthermore, other entities have approached the pandas in the past under the guise of being "genealogists" and used the copies of the records the panda gave them to set themselves up as pandas and supplant the original panda.
-That has led to some pandas turning-away efforts to microfilm or digitize their holdings.
-FamilySearch has published some of the records online, arranging them by the pandit's name, their area of service, and then by the volume numbers or year ranges associated with the registers.
+However, the Mormon effort to microfilm the records has been controversial, as while many pandas freely offered their records to be microfilmed by the church, the church has not made the microfilmed records available to the pandas.
+Other entities have approached the pandas in the past under the guise of being "genealogists" and used the copies of the records to set themselves up as pandas and supplant the original panda.
+This has led to some pandas turning away efforts to microfilm or digitize their records.
+FamilySearch has published some of the records online, arranging them by the pandit's name, their area of service, and by the volume numbers or year ranges associated with the registers.
 The director of FamilySearch stated that they had microfilmed around 10% of the total bahi registers of Haridwar, consisting of 476 rolls.
 The contract between the society and the pandas had been worded in order to require permission from the original panda holder of the microfilmed record if the society wanted to sell, give, part, or assign the microfilms in any manner.

-A recent decrease in pilgrims visiting Haridwar have made the future of the records and the panda tradition uncertain.
-The decrease in pilgrims consulting pandas has been attributed to religious conversion and outward migration, with the populace forgetting about these ancient customs and no-longer adhering to them.
-Furthermore, many people nowadays do not know the name of their great-grandparents or their ancestral villages, so they cannot consult nor find their familial panda at Haridwar.
-Some pandas have been working towards digitization of their record-collection in-anticipation of the decline of the genealogical tradition.
-Many pandas, once completing the digitization of their record-roll, will throw the original records into the Ganges to dispose of them.
-However, there is a divide amongst the pandas regarding digitization and not all of them agree to have their records digitized.
+A recent decrease in pilgrims visiting Haridwar has made the future of the records and the panda tradition uncertain.
+The decrease in pilgrims consulting pandas has been attributed to religious conversion and outward migration, with the populace forgetting about these ancient customs and no longer adhering to them.
+Today, many people do not know the name of their great-grandparents or their ancestral villages, so they cannot consult nor find their familial panda at Haridwar.
+Some pandas have been working towards digitization of their record collection in anticipation of the decline of the genealogical tradition.
+Many pandas, once completing the digitization of their record roll, will throw the original records into the Ganges to dispose of them.
+However, there is a divide amongst the pandas regarding digitization, and not all of them agree to have their records digitized.
 Some pandas believe that by digitizing their records, they are making their occupation obsolete, but they realize the importance of preserving the records.